4d/docs/docs/ViewPro/configuring.md

 ## Cell Format

 Defining a format pattern ensures that the content of your 4D View Pro documents is displayed the way you intended.
-Formats can be set using the selected 4D View Pro [interface](#selecting-a-user-interface), or using the [VP SET VALUE](method-list.md#vp-set-value) or [VP SET NUM VALUE](method-list.md#vp-set-num-value) methods.
+Formats can be set using the selected 4D View Pro [interface](#selecting-a-user-interface), or using the [VP SET VALUE](commands/vp-set-value.md) or [VP SET NUM VALUE](commands/vp-set-num-value.md) commands.

 4D View Pro has built-in formats for numbers, dates, times, and text, but you can also create your own patterns to format the contents of cells using special characters and codes.

-For example, when using the [VP SET VALUE](method-list.md#vp-set-value) or [VP SET NUM VALUE](method-list.md#vp-set-num-value) methods to enter amounts in an invoice, you may want the currency symbols ($, €, ¥, etc.) to be aligned regardless of the space required by the number (i.e., whether the amount is $5.00 or $5,000.00).
+For example, when using the [VP SET VALUE](commands/vp-set-value.md) or [VP SET NUM VALUE](commands/vp-set-num-value.md) commands to enter amounts in an invoice, you may want the currency symbols ($, €, ¥, etc.) to be aligned regardless of the space required by the number (i.e., whether the amount is $5.00 or $5,000.00).
 You could use formatting characters and spectify the pattern _($* #,##0.00_) which would display amounts as shown:

 ![](../assets/en/ViewPro/apx_vpCellFormat1.PNG)